 In relation to its balance sheet, the Bank's operations are subject to interest rate risk associated with mismatches between its interest bearing assets and its interest bearing liabilities.
 The principal mismatch is the large maturity gap resulting from the fact that the Bank has significant on demand liabilities.
 The Bank also faces interest rate risk between its interest bearing assets and interest bearing liabilities due to different floating rate calculations in different currencies.
 The Bank's own account equity price risk principally arises as a result of the fact that, through the loan restructuring process, it has acquired significant shareholdings in troubled companies.
-The Bank is exposed to inflation risk when there is a mismatch between its inflation-linked assts and liabilities.
-As at 31 December 2012, the total amount of the Bank's inflation-linked assets was ISK 262 billion and the total amount of its inflation-linked liabilities.
+The Bank is exposed to inflation risk when there is a mismatch between its inflation-linked assets and liabilities.
+As at 30 September 2014, the total amount of the Bank's inflation-linked assets was ISK 297.5 billion and the total amount of its inflation-linked assets and liabilities.
 Whilst the Bank has implemented a range of risk management procedures designed to control these risks, no assurance can be given that these controls will be effective in all circumstances.
 The Bank is exposed to the risk that these controls do not prove to be effective in all circumstances and that the Bank could therefore experience material losses.

-Any losses experienced by the Bank as a result of its market risk exposures could materially adversely affect the Bank's business and its ability to make payments in respect of the Covered Bonds.
+Any losses experienced by the Bank as a result of its market risk exposures could materially adversely affect the Bank's business, financial conditions, results of operations, cash flow and prospects and its ability to make payments in respect of the Covered Bonds.